 Pershore Jazz Club has grown from strength to strength during its time at Pershore Football Club and is now enjoying a full house at each monthly meeting.
 Our programme is planned for the next twelve months beginning with the Christmas Special on 11th December featuring Rico's Swing Company.
 Enrico Tomasso leads an ensemble of Pershore favourites including stunning vocals from daughter Cia.
 All this with a fish'n'chip supper!
-The last time we saw Adrian Cox he had to rush off for a New York flight to perform by invitation at the celebrated Lincoln Center.
+The last time we saw Adrian Cox he had to rush off for a invitation at the celebrated Lincoln Center.
 We'll catch up him again with his latest project "Makin Runs" at the January club night.